+ACP is voluntary, but should be accessible and understandable for all who are interested in the topic.
 The Swiss Federal Council formulated a need for action in a postulate report 18.3384 (available in German or French).
-Advance care directives are often unavailable, unfindable, or inapplicable for professionals because the directives’ statements are not meaningful in an emergency situation.
+Healthcare professionals often cannot find or access advance care directives, or cannot use them because the respective statements are not meaningful in an emergency situation.
 Furthermore, the end-of-life is often approached as an acute event, whereas around 70 per cent of deaths in Switzerland are foreseeable and could be anticipated.

-To improve the framework and quality standards of advance care planning, the Federal Council established a national working group on «Advance Care Planning» in 2021 led by the FOPH, the Section National Health Policy, and the SAMS.
-The working group is tasked with steering the implementation of advance care planning measures on a strategic and thematic level throughout the entire process, and setting key priorities.
+To strengthen the awareness, accessibility, and quality of ACP, the Federal Council established a national working group on «Advance Care Planning» in 2021 led by the FOPH, the Section National Health Policy, and the SAMS.
+The working group is tasked with steering the implementation of ACP measures on a strategic and thematic level throughout the entire process, and setting key priorities.
 It consists of experts from the fields of medicine, nursing, palliative care, social work, law, and ethics.
 Also represented are national professional associations, organisations of healthcare providers as well as patient and stakeholder organisations that offer consultation on the subject.

 Composition of the working group

 Prof. Dr. med.
 Miodrag Filipovic, SGI-SSMI, Intensive Care Medicine, President

 Franziska Adam, Spitex Switzerland, Outpatient Care